George Joseph Smith: Solution

 For weeks, Spilsbury pondered over the bathtubs and the victims' measurements.
 The first stage of an epileptic seizure consists of a stiffening and extension of the entire body.
 Considering Bessie Williams' height (5 feet 7 inches) and the length of the tub (5 feet), the upper part of her body would have been pushed up the sloping head of the tub, far above the level of the water.
 The second stage consists of violent spasms of the limbs, which were drawn up to the body and then flung outward.
-Therefore, no one of her size could possibly get under water, even when her muscles were relaxed, in the third stage: the tub was simply too small.
+Therefore, no one of her size could possibly get under water, even when her muscles were relaxed: the tub was simply too small.

 Using French's description of Bessie Williams when he found her in the bathtub, Spilsbury reasoned that Smith must have seized her by the feet and suddenly pulled them up toward himself, sliding the upper part of the body under water.
 The sudden flood of water into her nose and throat might cause shock and sudden loss of consciousness, explaining the absence of injuries and minimal signs of drowning.

 Neil hired several experienced female divers of the same size and build as the victims.
 He tried to push them under water by force but there would be inevitable signs of struggle.
 Neil then unexpectedly pulled the feet of one of the divers, and her head glided underwater before she knew what happened.
 Suddenly Neil saw that the woman was no longer moving.
 He quickly pulled her out of the tub and it took him and a doctor over half an hour to revive her.
 When she came to, she related that the only thing she remembered was the rush of water before she lost consciousness.
 Thus was Spilsbury's theory confirmed.

 George Joseph Smith was arrested on 15 February 1915 and formally charged on 23 March 1915 with the murders of Bessie Williams, Alice Smith, and Margaret Lloyd.